natthasath/docker-rabbitmq/README.md

 # 🎉 Docker RabbitMQ

-RabbitMQ is open source message broker software (sometimes called message-oriented middleware) that implements the Advanced Message Queuing Protocol (AMQP).
-The RabbitMQ server is written in the Erlang programming language and is built on the Open Telecom Platform framework for clustering and failover.
-Client libraries to interface with the broker are available for all major programming languages.
+RabbitMQ is a message broker software that facilitates communication between applications by sending and receiving messages.
+It supports AMQP and is open-source, reliable, scalable, and portable.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)